MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SaveErrorCode** - A numerical value that is set if there is an error to help identify the kind of error.

-- **Data_SaveErrorDomain** - Specifies the domain of the SaveErrorCode as defined by Apple SaveErrorDomains “are arbitrary strings used to differentiate groups of codes”.
+- **Data_SaveErrorDomain** - Specifies the domain of the SaveErrorCode as defined by Apple SaveErrorDomains "are arbitrary strings used to differentiate groups of codes".

-- **Data_SaveLocation** - An abstract categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_SaveLocation** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

-- **Data_SaveOperationType** - A numerical value defined by Apple’s NSSaveOperationType group of values.
+- **Data_SaveOperationType** - A numerical value defined by Apple's NSSaveOperationType group of values.

 #### Office_DocsUI_SharingUI_CloudUpsellShown